minblock/compute/README.md

 ,not only generating blocks, but also a percentage return that sees no deflation.
 Generating cocurrency interchange, however requires a lot of power useage and is not easily performed.
 Generating a hash requires a complex energy consuming mathametical computation that requires much work.
-Furthermore, once the blockchain attains a certan size difficulty increases exponentialy.
+Furthermore, once the blockchain attains a certan size difficulty increases exponentially.
 With automatic difficulty retargeting, 51% become nearly impossible.
 These coins could not be generated any other way.
 For this to be done the main network must be protected from DDoS attacks.
 The reason for choosing DDoS IPv4 IP's is for the following reasons: They can be encoded into IPv6 Hex's easily.
 They are harder to DDoS because they must be run through a program called wireshark in order to decipher. legalization of  marijiuana, Dispensaries all over the world need scientific